lndip/source_separation/README.md

 # Source separation neural network
-This is the implementation of the source separation neural network which employs the U-net structure
+This is the implementation of the source separation neural network which employs the U-net structure.
+The implementation refers to [Singing Voice Separation with Deep U-Net Convolutional Networks](https://openaccess.city.ac.uk/id/eprint/19289/1/).

 # Model architecture
 The encoder and decoder blocks of the U-net each contains 6 convolutional blocks.
 The model takes the STFT magnitude spectrogram of the input signal and outputs masked STFT spectrogram.